lapnd/httdes.github.io/keystone-makefile-64.md

 $ make image -j`nproc`			#and update the bbl.bin there
 ```

-To run the test with QEMU, see section [IV](#iv-run-test-on-qemu).

-*Note: using local toolchain cause trouble on running QEMU, but totally fine with FPGA.*

 ### Using Our Own Local Toolchain (gcc-8.3 in this example)

 Check PATH: